FeelLiao/rna-seq-std/config/README.md

 Both gff and gtf format are acceptable.

+# Clean

+If you want to clean the output, default is `true`.
+If you set this to `true`, the output will be removed after the workflow finished.
+This is useful when you want to save disk space.
+Only the intermediate files will be removed, the final output will be kept.

+# Reports

+If you want to generate reports, default is `true`.
+If you set this to `true`, the report will be generated after the workflow finished.
+This is useful when you want to check the quality of the workflow.
+The report will be generated in the `out/reports` directory.

 # SRA download configuration (SRA)

 To successfully run the SRA download , you need a stable connection to NCBI, or its a annoying time consuming task.